Pusat Bandar Damansara MRT station

-The Pusat Bandar Damansara MRT Station, otherwise known as Pavilion Damansara Heights–Pusat Bandar Damansara MRT Station for sponsorship purposes, is a mass rapid transit (MRT) station serving the areas of Damansara Town Centre, Damansara Heights and Bangsar in Kuala Lumpur, Malaysia.
+The Pusat Bandar Damansara MRT Station, also known as Pavilion Damansara Heights–Pusat Bandar Damansara MRT Station under the station naming rights programme, is a mass rapid transit (MRT) station serving the areas of Damansara Town Centre, Damansara Heights and Bangsar in Kuala Lumpur, Malaysia.

-It is one of the stations of the Kajang Line and was opened on 16 December 2016 when Phase One of the line became operational.
+It is one of the stations of the MRT Kajang Line and was opened on 16 December 2016 when Phase One of the line became operational.

 Station features

 Station location

-The station adopts the standard elevated station design for the MRT Sungai Buloh-Kajang Line, with two side platforms above the concourse level.
-The station is located above the two-level Maarof Interchange of the Sprint Expressway, making it among the highest stations above ground level of the MRT Sungai Buloh-Kajang Line.
+The station adopts the standard elevated station design for the MRT Kajang Line, with two side platforms above the concourse level.
+The station is located above the two-level Maarof Interchange of the Sprint Expressway, making it among the highest elevated stations above ground level of the MRT Kajang Line.

-The station is located adjacent to the Pavilion Damansara Heights development and a direct connection is planned between the retail area of the development and the station.
+The station is located adjacent to the Pavilion Damansara Heights development, and a direct connection was built between the retail area of the development and the station.